khaors/geocompr/main.md

 The chapter also introduces new concepts that are unique to spatial data.
 A variety of *topological relations* can be used to subset/join vector geometries, a topic that is explored in section \@ref(topological-relations).
-New geometry data can be created by modifying existing spatial objects, using operations such as 'buffer' and 'clip', described in sections \@ref(modifying-geometry-data) and \@ref(clipping).
+New geometry data can be created by modifying existing spatial objects, using operations such as 'buffer' and 'clip', described in section \@ref(clipping).
 Spatial operations on raster datasets involve *map algebra* (covered in sections \@ref(map-algebra) to \@ref(global-operations-and-distances)) and combining and aligning them (covered in sections \@ref(merging-rasters) and \@ref(aligning-rasters)).

 Another unique aspect of spatial objects is distance.